NFL on Nickelodeon: Broadcast incidents

-Second live telecast (January 16, 2022)

-Background
+NFC Wild Card Playoff game – January 16, 2022

 On March 18, 2021, Richard Deitsch of The Athletic asked Sean McManus about the future of Nickelodeon-style NFL games.
 McManus said that there's a section in the new CBS deal regarding alternate telecasts such as the Nick game, but not weekly.
 On September 1, 2021, it was announced that the Wild Card simulcast would return for the 2021 NFL season.
 On December 16, 2021, Nickelodeon announced that Noah Eagle, Nate Burleson, and Gabrielle Nevaeh Green would once again call the channel's NFL Wild Card playoff game telecast, which featured the eighth postseason meeting between the San Francisco 49ers and Dallas Cowboys.
 It was also announced that Dylan Gilmer would replace Lex Lumpkin as the sideline reporter.

-Tie-ins

 During the week leading up to the game, Rugrats and Teenage Mutant Ninja Turtles themed content was added alongside the SpongeBob content in Madden NFL 22's "The Yard" mode.
 Two days prior to the game, Nickelodeon aired a sports-themed The Loud House clip show, The Loud House Super Sports Special.
-A new episode of The Loud House served as the game's lead-in, while a sneak peek of the then-new Nickelodeon series, Warped!, served as the lead-out.
+A new episode of The Loud House served as the game's lead-in, while the first episode of the then-new Nickelodeon series, Warped!, served as the lead-out.
 A preview of the then-new Paramount+ series, Big Nate, was also aired at halftime.

+Digital on-screen graphics

+The network introduced a real-time, augmented reality graphic of a giant slime monster, which would periodically pop up behind the defense.